 Six-figure salaries, questionable consulting fees and lavish getaway vacations aren’t exactly unknown in the upper reaches of organized labor.
-But officials of International Brotherhood of Boilermakers (IBB), have been taking these and other perks to a new level.
+But officials of International Brotherhood of Boilermakers (IBB) have been taking excess to a new level.
 That’s the conclusion of an exhaustive investigative report published in the Kansas City Star on Sunday, May 13.
 The author, Judy Thomas, spent many months combing through IBB financial reports and tax returns.
 Family members of Boilermakers President Newton Jones and other officials have been making out especially well.
 The Kansas City, Kan.-based union defends its spending and hiring practices, arguing that it operates within the bounds of the law and economic necessity.
 Yet a number of dues-paying members have a different view.

 The International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers represents nearly 60,000 workers in the U.S. and Canada.
 It’s also amassed an impressive asset portfolio.
 “The Boilermaker family of organizations, together valued at over $10 billion, has proudly represented the interests of hundreds of thousands of working men and women for over 130 years,” wrote union general counsel Michael Stapp, in a pre-publication response to the Kansas City Star.
 Apparently, that endowment has given the union a lot of leeway in the area of executive compensation.
 All told, total disbursements to the top nine officers of the international union for the fiscal year ending June 30, 2011 were $4.1 million, about $450,000 per official.
 This $4.1 million figure, in fact, was $182,000 higher than the total disbursements to the 29 executives at the far larger Teamsters.